vipul79321/GSoC-2020-Blog/index.md

 ## Acknowledgement

-First and foremost, I would like to thank my mentor, Dr. David Coudert for his dedicated guidance and encouragement throughout the duration of GSoC and also prior to it, when I was learning SageMath development.
-I have become a lot better in writing codes in Python.
+First and foremost, I would like to express my sincere gratitude towards Dr. David Coudert, for his dedicated guidance and encouragement throughout the GSoC and prior to it, when I was learning SageMath development.
+He was very understanding and supportive of the fact that the student might have other academic commitments.
+He even helped me in optimizing some algorithms and encouraged me to see the bigger picture.
+Every discussion with him improved my understanding of the project.
+I have become a lot better at writing clean and efficient codes in Python.
 Working with SageMath over the summer was a great learning experience and has enhanced my passion for open source.
-My Mentor was very helpful and insightful and helped me to optimize the various algorithms.
-I certainly want to contribute more to open source libraries and I plan on continuing to work with SageMath.
+I certainly want to contribute more to open source libraries, and I plan to continue working with SageMath.

-And most importantly, I express my gratitude to the people behind Google Summer of Code.
-I had a very enjoyable experience working in GSoC 2020.
+And most importantly, I would also like to thank the people behind Google Summer of Code.
+I had a delightful experience working in GSoC 2020.

 ----